dnanexus/dxWDL/README.md

 ## Challenges

-We wish to avoid creating controlling applet that would run and manage a WDL workflow.
+We wish to avoid creating a controlling applet that would run and manage a WDL workflow.
 Such an applet might get killed due to temporary resource shortage, causing an expensive workflow to fail.
 Further, it is desirable to minimize the context that needs to be kept around for the